You can still listen to BBC iPlayer Radio via your browser by visiting bbc.co.uk/radio

 Are ash trees coping with the spread of ash dieback in Britain?
 Adam Hart investigates.

-4/6 A barbecue proves painful for everyone.
-With Charlie Higson and Katherine Parkinson.
+4/6 A barbecue proves a painful experience for the three couples.

 National and international news and the shipping forecast.